h-REA/graphql-developer-docs/reference/graphql-api-reference/proposal.md

 ## Queries

 ### `proposal`

 > Status: Implemented

 ### `proposals`

 > Status: Implemented

 ### `requests`
+List all proposals that are being listed as requests.
 > Status: Unimplemented

 ### `offers`
+List all proposals that are being listed as offers.
 > Status: Unimplemented

 ## Mutations